-Countless generations of Native Americans have called the landscapes of Utah home, from the hunter-gatherers of the prehistoric era and the Ancestral Pueblos who built cliff dwellings, to the five distinct American Indian cultures who live here today.
+Countless generations of Native Americans have called the landscapes of Utah home, from the hunter-gatherers of the prehistoric era and the Ancestral Pueblos who built cliff dwellings in the Bears Ears and Shash Jaa areas, to the five distinct American Indian cultures who live here today.
 This four-day itinerary will paint a vibrant picture of Utah’s heritage as you visit dwelling sites, petroglyphs, and other places steeped in Native American culture and history.

 Start your trip in Arches National Park, where just off the trail to Delicate Arch lie ancient Ute petroglyphs.
 Outside Moab at Newspaper Rock, you’ll find hundreds of petroglyphs etched into the cliffside and dating as far back as 2,000 years.